tubearchivist/tubearchivist/tubearchivist/api/README.md

 ```

 POST /api/snapshot/
-Create new snapshot now, will return immediatly, task will run async in the background, will return snapshot name:
+Create new snapshot now, will return immediately, task will run async in the background, will return snapshot name:
 ```json
 {
     "snapshot_name": "ta_daily_<random-id>